Get the Best Results from Your Juice Cleanse.

 Eat more raw foods, like salads and fruits

 Hydrate, hydrate, and hydrate! (yes, water is that important)

 PRO TIP: Try to drink one to two cups of water with each meal.

 Here's what we include as part of our cleansing instructions.
 It's easy.
 Just drink a juice every 2-3 hours.
 Drink 16 ounces of water between each juice.
 Repeat until finished!

 If you're like me, you'll probably miss chewing on something.
 But hey, remember you're about to undo all those terrible meals you're still feeling guilty about.
 If you really get antsy though, nibble on some nuts, carrot sticks, or cucumber slices.

-Some days you might feel tired, have a headache, or even experience some dizziness.
+You might feel tired, have a headache, or even experience some dizziness.
 It's different for everyone, but what you feel is temporary as your body adjusts.
-Most of the time, drinking more water or juice will resolve these side effects.
+Most of the time, drinking more water or juice will resolve these withdrawal symptoms.